P-p-H-d/mlib/README.md

 ### M-MEMPOOL

-This header is for generating specialized optimized memory pools: it will generate specialized functions to alloc & free only one kind of an object.
+This header is for generating specialized and optimized memory pools: it will generate specialized functions to allocate and free only one kind of an object.
-The mempool functions are not thread safe for a given mempool.
+The mempool functions are not specially thread safe for a given mempool, but the mempool variable can have the attribute M\_THREAD\_ATTR so that each thread has its own instance of the mempool.

 #### MEMPOOL\_DEF(name, type)

-Generate specialized functions & types prefixed by 'name' to alloc & free a 'type' object.
+Generate specialized functions & types prefixed by 'name' to alloc & free an object of type 'type'.

 Example:

 	MEMPOOL_DEF(mempool_uint, unsigned int)

+        mempool_uint_t m;

 	void f(void) {
-          mempool_uint_t m;
           mempool_uint_init(m);
           unsigned int *p = mempool_uint_alloc(m);
+          *p = 17;
           mempool_uint_free(m, p);
           mempool_uint_clear(m);
         }